-This document is a cooperative effort undertaken at the direction of Cable Television Laboratories, Inc. for the benefit of MCNS Holdings, L.P. and the cable industry in general.
-Neither CableLabs, MCNS Holdings, L.P. nor any other participating entity including Media One (Continental Cablevision) and Rogers Cablesystems Limited (the "Other Participants") is responsible for any liability of any nature whatsoever resulting from or arising out of use or reliance upon this test suite by any party.
-This document is furnished on an "AS IS" basis and neither CableLabs, MCNS Holdings, L.P. nor the Other Participants provides any representation or warranty, express or implied, regarding its accuracy, completeness, or fitness for a particular purpose.
-Distribution of this document is restricted pursuant to the terms of separate access agreements negotiated with each of the parties to whom this document has been furnished.
+This document is a cooperative effort undertaken at the direction of Cable Television Laboratories, Inc. for the benefit of the cable industry.
+Neither CableLabs, nor any other entity participating in the creation of this document, is responsible for any liability of any nature whatsoever resulting from or arising out of use or reliance upon this document by any party.
+This document is furnished on an AS-IS basis and neither CableLabs, nor other participating entity, provides any representation or warranty, express or implied, regarding its accuracy, completeness, or fitness for a particular purpose.

-© Copyright 2000 Cable Television Laboratories, Inc. All rights reserved.
+© Copyright 2000-2003 Cable Television Laboratories, Inc. All rights reserved.